Why is water pollution an emerging Global Crisis?

 Global problem of plastics in our oceans

-• By permeating marine animals’ gills, oil spills, for example, will entrap and suffocate them.
-When the oil gets soaked by the feathers of the sea birds, they might not be able to fly due to their heavier body weight or feed their young.
+• Oil spills, for example, can entrap and suffocate marine animals by permeating their gills.
+When the oil soaks into the feathers of sea birds, they might not be able to fly due to their heavier body weight or feed their young.

-• Animals that aren’t killed by crude oil may suffer from cancer, behavioral changes and become unable to reproduce.
+• Animals that aren’t killed by crude oil may suffer from cancer and behavioral changes and become unable to reproduce.

-• The oil spill also affects the process of photosynthesis by staying afloat on the water surface which doesn’t allow sunlight into the water body.
+• The oil spill also affects photosynthesis by staying afloat on the water’s surface, which prevents sunlight from entering the body.

-• Skin and eye irritation, liver and lung problems can affect marine life over a considerable period of time.
+• Skin and eye irritation and liver and lung problems can affect marine life over a considerable period.

-• As a result, the amount of clean water accessible for human consumption, sanitation, agriculture, and industry, as well as other ecosystem services, is reduced.
+• As a result, the amount of clean water accessible for human consumption, sanitation, agriculture, industry, and other ecosystem services is reduced.

 • Animals like dolphins, fish, sharks, turtles, seabirds, and crabs are most vulnerable to harm from plastic debris in marine water bodies.

-Oxygen Depletion in Seawater – As extra debris in the ocean degrades over time, it consumes oxygen in the process, resulting in less 02 in the ocean.
+Oxygen Depletion in Seawater—As extra debris in the ocean degrades over time, it consumes oxygen, resulting in less 02 in the ocean.
 Low oxygen levels kill ocean creatures such as penguins, dolphins, whales, and sharks.

-Oxygen depletion is also caused by the presence of excess amounts of nitrogen and phosphorus in the sea water.
+Oxygen depletion is also caused by excess nitrogen and phosphorus in sea water.

 A dead zone is formed in an area where there is excess oxygen depletion; here, no marine life can survive.

-• Deep-sea ocean mining is the cause of marine pollution as well as disruption at the deepest levels of the ocean.
-Drilling for elements like cobalt, zinc, silver, gold, and copper has the ability to create sulfide deposits deep inside the sea, which is considered very harmful to the ocean.
+• Deep-sea ocean mining causes marine pollution and disruption at the deepest ocean levels.
+Drilling for elements like cobalt, zinc, silver, gold, and copper can create sulfide deposits deep inside the sea, harming the ocean.

 • Poisonous chemicals that are considered hazardous for marine life are released by various industries.
 The pesticide chemicals have been reported to accumulate in the tissues of animals, which might further lead to the failure of their reproductive system.